10usb/assembler/README.md

 ## Concept
 First off to add the modifier option obviously.
 Also to remove the redundant comma separating the arguments.
 Once seens that it's redundant it can't be unseen.

-To make parsing of expressions easier they have to be inside parentheses brackets.Sub-expression also need to have these parentheses brackets.
+To make parsing of expressions easier they have to be inside parentheses brackets.
+For now sub-expression also need to have these parentheses brackets.
 Benefit of doing it like this, is that operator precedence issue is automaticly resolved.
+And the assembler doesn't have to become very complicated.

-The instructions should NOT be hardcoded into the assembler.
-Instead these should be defined as macro's.
-These in combination with enum's and simple checks should allow for defining all option.
+Templating, the instructions should NOT be hardcoded into the assembler.
+Instead these should be defined with macro's.
+These in combination with enum's and simple checks should allow for most things.

 ## Basic syntax
 ```